kungming2/translator-BOT-reborn/docs/points.md

 Other commands with configured values use `command_points` in `settings.yaml`; currently `identify` is worth `3` and `lookup_cjk` is worth `2`.
 Commands not listed there generally default to `1` point, while commands listed in `commands_no_args` do not receive points by default.

-Long substantive comments by non-OP users receive an additional `1 + round(0.25 * multiplier)` points when the body is over 120 characters.
+Long comments by non-OP users receive an additional `1 + round(0.25 * multiplier)` points when the lowercased, stripped body is over 120 characters.
+This is additive, so it can stack with command points or full translation credit.
 Short OP thank-you replies can credit the parent comment author as the translator if that translator has not already received full translation points for the post.

 When full translation credit is awarded, Ziwen also:

 * adds the translator to the post's `Ajo` translator list;
 * writes the updated `Ajo`;
-* creates a `SOLID_CONTRIBUTOR` mod note for the translator.
+* creates a `SOLID_CONTRIBUTOR` [mod note](https://www.reddit.com/r/modnews/comments/t8vafc/announcing_mod_notes/) for the translator.

 Helper and verification actions can create `HELPFUL_USER` mod notes.